wafec/wafec-challenge/README.md

 - The properties management by different environments
 - An initial runbook file
 - Acceptance tests
+- Fix the terraform script and make it prod usable

 ### How to Run the Code